Skip to content

 Use already existing designs as a base.

-Don’t try to innovate the wheel, that’d be confusing and thus unpleasant ot the user. html5up.net has great website examples for you to copy.
+Don’t try to innovate the wheel, that’d be confusing and thus unpleasant to the user. html5up.net has great website examples for you to copy.

 Also UI frameworks like daisyui or shadcn are great sources for inspiration.